m-labs/artiq/doc/manual/getting_started_core.rst

 In its :meth:`~artiq.language.environment.HasEnvironment.build` method, the experiment obtains the core device and a TTL device called ``ttl0`` as defined in the device database.
 In ARTIQ, TTL is used roughly synonymous with "a single generic digital signal" and does not refer to a specific signaling standard or voltage/current levels.

-When :meth:`~artiq.language.environment.Experiment.run`, the experiment first ensures that ``ttl0`` is in output mode and actively driving the device it is connected to.Bidirectional TTL channels (i.e. :class:`~artiq.coredevice.ttl.TTLInOut`) are in input (high impedance) mode by default, output-only TTL channels (:class:`~artiq.coredevice.ttl.TTLOut`) are always in output mode.
+When :meth:`~artiq.language.environment.Experiment.run`, the experiment first ensures that ``ttl0`` is in output mode and actively driving the device it is connected to.
+Bidirectional TTL channels (i.e. :class:`~artiq.coredevice.ttl.TTLInOut`) are in input (high impedance) mode by default, output-only TTL channels (:class:`~artiq.coredevice.ttl.TTLOut`) are always in output mode.
 There are no input-only TTL channels.

 The experiment then drives one million 2 µs long pulses separated by 2 µs each.
 Connect an oscilloscope or logic analyzer to TTL0 and run ``artiq_run rtio.py``.
 Notice that the generated signal's period is precisely 4 µs, and that it has a duty cycle of precisely 50%.
 This is not what one would expect if the delay and the pulse were implemented with register-based general purpose input output (GPIO) that is CPU-controlled.
 The signal's period would depend on CPU speed, and overhead from the loop, memory management, function calls, etc., all of which are hard to predict and variable.
 Any asymmetry in the overhead would manifest itself in a distorted and variable duty cycle.